 The program puts a lot of volume on upper body movements and less volume on legs.
 This is because the purpose of the program is to build a superhero physique, which requires more work for the upper body than legs.

 Additionally, since your muscle growth potential is lower your calorie surplus should also be adjusted which is the case.

 Compared to the Greek god program you are eating at a smaller surplus.

-You can check out my detailed review here.
+You can check out my detailed review of the Superhero Bulking Program here.